Live Streaming a Funeral: How to Include Everyone Who Matters | NAFD Funeral Directory

 Grief doesn't respect geography.
 A beloved grandparent may have children scattered across continents.
 A dear friend whose health makes travel impossible still deserves to say goodbye.
 A funeral venue may simply not be large enough to hold everyone who loved the person who has died.

 Live streaming a funeral — sometimes called a funeral webcast or online funeral — has become one of the most meaningful ways to include people who cannot be there in person.
 What was once a niche service has, in the years since the pandemic, become a standard offering at crematoria and churches across the United Kingdom.
 If you're wondering whether it might be right for your family, this guide covers everything: how it works, what it costs, how to arrange it, what remote mourners should do, and what happens if something goes wrong on the day.
+To find an NAFD-accredited funeral director who offers live streaming in your area, use our /find-a-funeral-director/ tool.

 "We arrange live streams for a significant proportion of our families now — it's no longer unusual at all.
 The families who use it consistently tell us afterwards how much it meant to the people watching from a distance.
 It doesn't replace being there, but it allows people to grieve together, and that matters enormously."